The Genovation Foundation: Dr James Liang Launches HK$500 Million Genovation Foundation to Address Low Fertility

 Global Fertility Crisis Forum

 Low fertility is a shared global challenge requiring international collaboration.
 A flagship initiative of the foundation will be the Global Fertility Crisis Forum, to be held in Hong Kong in January 2026.
-Co-hosted by leading institutions including Peking University, the University of Hong Kong, and Princeton University, the forum will examine demographic trends, the economic impact of declining fertility, policy responses, and the balance between women's reproductive choices and career development.
+Co-hosted by leading institutions including Peking University and the University of Hong Kong, the forum will examine demographic trends, the economic impact of declining fertility, policy responses, and the balance between women's reproductive choices and career development.

 Combining macro-level analysis with personal sharing, the forum is intended to become a regular platform for international dialogue, pooling global expertise to inform policy-making.
 Liang believes that evidence-based policies and sufficient support can meaningfully raise fertility intentions, and the forum will serve as a hub for such collaborative efforts.